GIMUN Annual Conference 2018

-The 18th Annual Conference will take place from March 25th until March 31st 2017.
+The 19th Annual Conference will take place from the 23rd to the 29th of March 2019.

 A Model United Nations (or MUN) conference is a simulation of one or several committees within the plethora of United Nations bodies and agencies, that represent a particular Member State, International Organisation or NGO, and debate a pressing contemporary topic with the goal of producing a final policy document.
 The vast amount of issues that the United Nations cover allow for a wide array of debate topics, that can fit many tastes and fields of study.
 From the World Health Organisation (WHO) to the International Atomic Energy Agency (IAEA), from the General Assembly’s Legal Committee (GA 6thLEGAL) to the United Nations Environmental Program (UNEP), and from the Security Council (SC) to UN Women, the United Nations have a lot to offer to university-level students from all backgrounds, all cultures, and all interests.